jpzk/sompy/README.md

         distance = euclidean, nf = mh)
 </pre>

+The neighbourhood function in this example is named mexican hat function.
+The parameter sigma of this function influences the radius of neighbourhood.
+Keep in mind, that the mexican hat function is continuous.
+See files the files distance_functions and neighbourhood_functions and damping_functions for available functions to experiment with.
 If you want to inspect the weight matrix, you're able to retrieve the weight matrix by calling get_matrix().

 ### Query